-Biosequestration carbon offsets have the potential to bring multiple ancillary environmental and social benefits, such the establishment of long-term sustainable forestry industries, reduced erosion, the preservation of or increased biological diversity and improved hydrological regulation et cetera.
-For the same reasons, it may have unintended negative consequences, such as the use of limited water resources and biodiversity degradation if exotic species are planted in a monoculture et cetera.
-Thus, biosequestration carbon offset projects need to demonstrate a well integrated plan with other environmental resource uses and a framework for sustainable development.
+Biosequestration carbon offsets have the potential to bring multiple ancillary environmental and social benefits, such as long-term sustainable forestry industries, reduced erosion, preserved or increased biological diversity and improved hydrological regulation.
+Likewise, biosequestration projects may have unintended negative consequences, such as the use of limited water resources and biodiversity degradation if exotic species are planted in a monoculture.
+Thus, biosequestration carbon offset projects need to demonstrate a well integrated plan with other environmental resource uses and include a framework for sustainable development.

-Biosequestration as carbon offsets have other major issues which as a whole make this option less attractive over lower emission or renewable energy projects.
-Among these are concerns about GCP Report No. 6: Carbon Reductions and Offsets 12 the stability of biological carbon stores and, therefore, their likelihood to remain locked in biomass for many decades.
+Biosequestration as carbon offsets have other major issues which as a whole make these options less attractive over lower emission or renewable energy projects.
+Among these are concerns about the stability of biological carbon stores and, therefore, their likelihood to remain locked in biomass for many decades.

 More recently there has been a rising concern about the net effect of the radiative forcing of forest plantations in mid and high latitudes.
-The net carbon balance of a plantation is undoubtedly beneficial to the stabilisation of atmospheric CO_2 , although the ultimate intended benefit of carbon offset projects is to prevent additional climate change from a particular activity.
-Studies looking into the net balance of the radiative forcing of plantations outside tropical latitudes show that there is little or no benefit for the climate in planting trees (Bala et al. 2006).
-As such, they seriously question the validity of encouraging tree plantations as carbon offsets in boreal and temperate regions.
+The net carbon balance of a plantation is undoubtedly beneficial to the stabilisation of atmospheric CO2, although the ultimate intended benefit of carbon offset projects is to prevent additional global climate change from a particular activity.
+Studies looking into the net balance of the radiative forcing of plantations outside tropical latitudes show that there is often little or no benefit for the climate in planting trees (Bala et al. 2006).
+Overall, there is clear evidence that suggests discouraging tree plantations as carbon offsets in boreal regions but more uncertainty remains on the benefits of plantations in temperate regions.

-A report issued by the Royal Society in 2001, The role of land carbon sinks in mitigating global climate change, recommends that projects designed to enhance land carbon sinks not be allowed to divert resources from long-term reductions in the emissions of fossil fuel.
-They cited the relatively small amount of carbon that can be sequestered in relation to the quantity of CO_2 being emitted, the finite size and duration of potential carbon sequestration and the technical barriers to reliable monitoring of sequestration achieved (The Royal Society 2001).
-These issues have compelled many voluntary offset providers to reduce or remove forest offset projects from their offerings.
-Climate Care has moved from 20 per cent biosequestration offsets to only five per cent for 2006-07 (Climate Care 2007).
+It is recommended that projects designed to enhance land carbon sinks not be allowed to divert resources from long-term reductions in the emissions of fossil fuel.
+They cited the relatively small amount of carbon that can be sequestered in relation to the quantity of $\rm CO_2$ being emitted, the finite size and duration of potential carbon sequestration and the technical barriers to reliable monitoring of sequestration achieved (The Royal Society 2001).
+These issues have compelled many voluntary offset providers to reduce or remove forest offset projects from their portfolio.
+Climate Care has moved from twenty per cent biosequestration offsets to only five per cent for 2006-07 (Climate Care 2007).

-Finally, experiments into the limiting factors of ocean productivity have shown the potential for ocean carbon sequestration by fertilising with iron, one of the most limiting nutrients.
-Although carbon offset projects using biological ocean carbon sequestration are not yet offered, the likely large and unintended negative changes it produces in marine biodiversity and trophic interactions (Le Quere et al. 2004) make this option quite socially unacceptable.
+Finally, experiments into the limiting factors of ocean productivity have shown the potential for ocean carbon sequestration by fertilising with iron, one of the most limiting factors for enhanced net primary productivity.
+Although carbon offset projects using biological ocean carbon sequestration are not yet offered, the likely large and unintended negative changes it produces in marine biodiversity and trophic interactions (Le Quere et al. 2004) make this option ecologically and socially unacceptable, and it is not recommended by Global Carbon Project.